 The accompanying consolidated financial statements have been prepared on a going concern basis, which contemplates the realization of assets and the satisfaction of liabilities in the normal course of business.
-Even though we experienced negative cash flows from operations of \$3,662,568 for the year ended December 31, 2022, we had cash and cash equivalents of \$2,180,525 and short-term investments in marketable securities of \$4,036,014 at December 31, 2022.
+We experienced negative cash flows from operations of \$5,004,558 for the year ended December 31, 2023, which included our costs and expenses related to the transactions contemplated by the Merger Agreement.
+As a result of our recent common stock offerings in August 2021 and February of 2023 and the maturity of our marketable debt securities, we had cash and cash equivalents of we had cash and cash equivalents of \$2,693,991 at December 31, 2023.